elibarrow/BAE305-SP24-LAB8/README.md

   <img src= https://github.com/elibarrow/BAE305-SP24-LAB8/blob/main/Screenshot%202024-03-04%20at%202.50.10%20PM.png width = 50%>
 </p>

-* Figure 7 - Example after converting original blocks to Bluetooth capable blocks
+* Figure 7 - Example after converting original blocks to Bluetooth-capable blocks

 When it came to testing our system we were unable to get it to properly run.
 We had Dr. Jarro take a look at it and we tried to get it to run properly but we never could come up with a solution.